 You can save loads of money per year by just making a drink yourself in a refillable bottle.
 You’ll have a drink to start out the day, then you can top it up with water later on.
 All for free.
 If you’re not keen on water, you can get these Robinson’s mini squash bottles to pop in a handbag or coat pocket.

 While you’ll currently be saving money on nights out, is there anything you can do to make sure you don’t overspend on nights in?
 Regular takeaways and pricey wine can add up.
 Could you try alternating takeaways with fakeaways and buy alcohol in bulk instead of nipping to the corner shop?

 32. Get FREE entertainment trials

 Instead of signing up for all the streaming services, you could spend a few weeks deciding which you want - for FREE.
 Currently, loads of services are offering free trial periods.

 If you never watch television, you could save on your TV licence by cancelling it altogether.
 But remember that you do need a licence to stream catch up on BBC iPlayer on any device.

 34. Sign up to restaurant’s email communications

 Check if you can sign up to receive notifications from your favourite restaurants.
-Many are offering discounted delivery and takeaway.
-Also, see if they’ve got a Facebook or Twitter account and follow them for the latest deals.
+Many offer discounted delivery and takeaway services.
+Also, see if they’ve got a Facebook or Twitter account and follow them for their latest deals.